 I am 5’2″, 120# and shoot a .270.

 Some women are more petite than me and have shorter arms.
 What should they get?
-The .270, a 7mm-08 and .300 are all available in Youth Models (YM).
+The .270, a 7mm-08, and .300 are all available in Youth Models (YM).
 The youth models come with a shortened stock for shooters with smaller arms and frame.
-If you already have a rifle in your safe you can purchase a new stock or have a custom shorter stock made.
+If you already have a rifle in your safe, you can purchase a new stock or make a custom shorter stock.
 It is imperative that a shooter be able to reach the trigger with comfort and also reach the forearm to support the rifle during a shot.
-The YM rifle or shortened stock will also help acquire a proper eye relief from ocular of the scope on their hunting rifle.
+The YM rifle or shortened stock will also help acquire a proper eye relief from the ocular of the scope on their hunting rifle.

 With the talk about standard or short stocks, comes the issue of what type of stock.
 I mentioned recoil above.
 What I didn’t mention was packing around a hunting rifle.
 Some seasons are as long as nine days.
 We all hope to bag our elk in the first days of season, but what if you hunt until the last day of season?
 What do you want to be carrying around with you in the woods?
 Right off you may think “I’ll get a lightweight composite stock” so you don’t have to pack a lot of weight.
 Good thought, BUT with the lighter stock comes more recoil.

 What do you do about recoil?
 Wood stocks are heavier thus reducing recoil, but then you have added weight to carry around in the woods.
-It is a trade-off and one that should be decided by the shooter.
+It is a trade-off and one that the shooter should decide.
 You can also purchase butt pads to reduce recoil, or buy a rifle that has a muzzle break to reduce recoil.
-All are personal preference.
+All are personal preferences.

 Bottom line: Choosing a lady’s hunting rifle is all about personal preference.
 Assess the style of hunting, the legal methods of take and trade off’s that may need to be done.
 REMEMBER LADIES You can have your OWN rifle.
 You do not have to borrow your husband’s.